junglesta/wherenodoctor/_posts/2016-01-01-03-how-to-examine-a-sick-person.md

 # [38](#page-38)
 {:.no_toc}

-### Check for stiffness or tightness of different muscles:
+### Check for stiffness or tightness of different muscles

 - If the jaw is stiff or will not open, suspect tetanus (p.
 182) or a severe infection of the throat (p.
 309) or of a tooth (p.
 231).
 If the problem began after he yawned or was hit in the jaw, he may have a dislocated jaw.